Python scripting in ABAQUS part1 (for beginners)

 This lesson aims to teach everyone the basics of Python language programming, which is a prerequisite for Abaqus scripting.
 We cover the basics of how one constructs a program from a series of simple instructions in Python.
 For example, using variables to store, retrieve, and calculate information and core programming tools such as functions and loops, etc.

-Workshop 1 for simulation of a cantilever beam:
+Workshop 1- simulation of a cantilever beam (Abaqus Python):

-Workshop 2 for Running a number of jobs sequentially.
+Workshop 2- Running a number of jobs sequentially.

 In this tutorial, we show you how to run a number of jobs continuously.
 You’ll be able to keep track of input files in subfolders of your directory and store simulation files in their own directory.

-We analysis a 3D truss made up I-beam in this workshop.
+We analyze a 3D truss made up I-beam in this workshop.
 The example covers topics such as parameterization, creating datum planes and datum lines using a script.
 You will also learn to create a line load by using the Region() method a little differently to return a set-based region as opposed to a surface-based one.
-In addition, you will learn how to design complex and repetitive structures in Abaqus.
+In addition, you will learn how to design complex and repetitive structures in Abaqus using Abaqus Python scripting.